Tasting Room Health Safety Policy For COVID Times

 1. TASTING ROOM SERVICE

-Parties up to 5 are allowed while open to the public during normal business hours.
-Accommodations can be made for households or quarantine groups greater than 5 if a Private tasting reservation is made in advance and it is agreed that the tasting room will be closed to the public.
+Parties up to 6 are allowed while open to the public during normal business hours.
+Accommodations can be made for households or quarantine groups greater than 6 if a Private tasting reservation is made in advance and it is agreed that the tasting room will be closed to the public.
 Tables, tasting notes(laminated), surfaces and glassware shall be cleaned and disinfected using approved methods in between tastings, reservations or “seatings”.
 All tastings/pouring shall be conducted by winery staffs unless a bottle is purchased, only then will a guest be allowed to pour his/her or a party members’ beverage.
-Tastings & Wine glass-pours shall be poured for guests as ordered at the tasting bar(walk-up service only).
+Tastings & Wine glass-pours shall be poured for and brought to guests after they have been seated at the table.
 Guests will be strongly encouraged to wear masks in public whenever possible as directed by King County Officials.
 Guest access and occupancy will be monitored at the door on an “as-needed” basis.
 Exterior doors shall remain open whenever possible and temperatures are reasonable.

 Distancing & Occupancy